vbelz/dashboard/README.md

 In AWS you can create a new database, following step by step instructions: [AWS RDS instructions](https://aws.amazon.com/fr/getting-started/tutorials/create-connect-postgresql-db/).

 I personally used the free tier version.
 From the default options, you would need to change to publicly available.
-Then once created, you can go to security group and allows entrance for your IP address.
+Then once created, you can go to security group and allow entrance for your IP address.

 In your AWS RDS console, the status of your database should appear available.